 “It, therefore, acquires even greater value the fact that the last, and certainly most heated, discussion had as its object two works both signed by you […].
 In the impossibility of awarding the prize to one of the two competing sketches, the Jury unanimously decided to assign the prize to your person, rather than to the sketch.”

-Two Vespa shields, the latest models, were promptly sent to Franco Grignani to do all the necessary tests for the new logo.
-The fact that two sketches had been chosen jointly, each one presented in the black and white and colour version, posed indeed an “important and urgent” problem, as “we will absolutely not be able to adopt two logos”.
+Two Vespa shields, the latest models, were promptly sent to Franco Grignani to conduct all the necessary tests for the new logo.
+The fact that two sketches had been chosen jointly, each one presented in black and white and colour version, posed indeed an “important and urgent” problem, as “we will absolutely not be able to adopt two logos”.

 [this post has been edited thanks to the precious contribution of Mariamargherita Scotti of the Archivio Storico Piaggio]